-- The R&D labs of large enterprises and universities succeed in creating new technology, but a fairly poor record in bringing these innovations to market.
+The R&D labs of large enterprises and universities succeed in creating new technology, but have a fairly poor record in bringing these innovations to market because they are charged with invention, not commercialization.
 Lean Innovation provides a framework for discovering profitable business models based on application of the innovation.

 HOW SHOULD WE GET STARTED WITH LEAN STARTUP?

 Challenges to “getting started” exist at all levels of the organization, from educating individual contributors, to enabling systems support, to leadership creating the right environment for innovation.
 But if you wait for all the stars to align before you get going, it will likely be too late.
 To get started, you have to simply start putting the lean startup principles into practice.